DrMarkusVoss/pumla/test/examples/C4example/pumlaC4Example.md

 The relations are split up.
 The overall relations, connecting the outside of the system with the system itself are modelled here in this file:

 [./relations_overall_system.puml](relations_overall_system.puml)

+It contains the relations from the users to the system and from the system to the external systems.

 The relations that combine the different "child" elements of the `techtribes` system are stored in the `techtribes.js` folder, sorted in two files.
 One